a13xp0p0v/kernel-hardening-checker/README.md

 __Q:__ KSPP and CLIP OS recommend `CONFIG_PANIC_ON_OOPS=y`.
 Why doesn't this tool do the same?

+__A:__ I personally don't support this recommendation because:
+  - It decreases system safety (kernel oops is still not a rare situation)
-__A:__ I personally don't support this recommendation because it provides easy denial-of-service attacks for the whole system (kernel oops is not a rare situation).
-I think having `CONFIG_BUG` is enough here -- if we have a kernel oops in the process context, the offending/attacking process is killed.
+  - It allows easier denial-of-service attacks for the whole system.

+I think having `CONFIG_BUG` is enough here.
+If a kernel oops happens in the process context, the offending/attacking process is killed.
+In other cases the kernel panics, which is similar to `CONFIG_PANIC_ON_OOPS=y`.

 <br />

 __Q:__ What about performance impact of these security hardening options?

 __A:__ Ike Devolder [@BlackIkeEagle][7] made some performance tests and described the results in [this article][8].
+A more detailed evaluation is in the TODO list (the issue [#66][21]).

 <br />